iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

 That's surprising.

-Surprising liberating.
+Surprisingly liberating.

 As a content creator, that means it doesn't matter how good or bad your content is - what matter is how unpredictable it is.

-The unpredictability meter is the real metric
+The unpredictability meter is the real metric worth keeping an eye on.

+See your story as a series of steps.
+Focus on the step that you're at right now - and then figure out what's the next step.

+Then, _don't_ put that as the next step.
+Brainstorm.
+Figure out what would be an unpredictable step.
+Choose that as the next one.
+Then, rinse and repeat.